bfontaine/Anycode/README.md

 > Simple functions work, but for complex things ChatGPT often fails to generate valid code.

 > [!CAUTION]
-> The generated code is executed on your machine, so do not use this in production.
+> The generated code is executed on the same machine as your code, so do not use this in production.

 Accessing a function initiates it, but it doesn’t generate any code.
 We only do so when it’s called for the first time, so we know how many arguments it should take.
 Further calls reuse the cached function.